 The newly-transplanted follicular units will shed their hair two or three weeks following FUE hair transplant surgery.
 The follicles will then enter a dormant period as they heal and settle into their new locations.
 New hair growth typically begins around three to five months following surgery, although it does not truly become apparent until around nine months have passed.
 Results will continue to improve for 12 to 18 months, with final results generally visible at least one year after the date of the procedure.

 Once the final results have developed, patients can expect to enjoy their denser, thicker hair well into the future.
 For male patients, the transplanted follicles retain their inherent resiliency to the effects of androgenetic alopecia and will continue to grow thick and full, although the surrounding natural hair may not be immune to further hair loss.
 To maintain results, Dr. Arocha recommends a comprehensive hair restoration plan consisting of both transplants and medicated products and treatments to all of his patients.
 Each patient at Arocha Hair Restoration and Transplant Center has access to the most advanced treatments, including Platelet-Rich Plasma Therapy and low-level laser therapy.

 Arocha Hair Restoration and Transplant Center

 FUE hair transplants provide truly transformative results for both your hairline and your self-confidence.
-If you, like many others, are concerned about your thinning and balding hair, then schedule a complimentary consultation with Dr. Arocha to learn more about follicular unit extraction.
+If you, like many others, are concerned about your thinning and balding hair, then schedule a complimentary consultation with Dr. Arocha to learn more about follicular unit excision.
 Dr. Arocha will determine if you are a good candidate for this minimally invasive, highly effective procedure.
 Call Arocha Hair Restoration and Transplant Center today at 713-526-HAIR or 713-526-4247 to book your appointment.